rchurianov/java-se-8-oca/list.md

     - *static import* statement gives a way to import static constants and method so that we do not need to prefix those static members with their class name
+- abstract class
+    - declared *abstract*
+    - may or may not include abstract methods
+    - can not be instanciated
+    - but can be subclassed
+    - if a class includes abstract methods it should be declared abstract
+    - a subclass either provides implementations for abstract methods or is declared abstract itself
+    - may have static fields and static members

+### Constructors

+- Java adds *super()* as the first line in constructor if no call to this() or super(...) is made explicitly.

+- If a constructor *with* arguments is provided then Java does not add a *no argument* constructor (!).

+    - this is valid for both abstract and concrete class

 - print